-What is monkeypox?
+What is Mpox (monkeypox)?

-Anyone can get infected and spread monkeypox if they come into close contact with someone who has the virus, regardless of sex, race, gender or sexual orientation.
-The monkeypox virus can affect anyone who is in close contact with an infected person such as direct contact with their body fluids, respiratory droplets, sores or by coming into contact with items they may have been in contact with.
+Anyone can get infected and spread mpox if they come into close contact with someone who has the virus, regardless of sex, race, gender or sexual orientation.
+The mpox virus can affect anyone who is in close contact with an infected person such as direct contact with their body fluids, respiratory droplets, sores or by coming into contact with items they may have been in contact with.
 Currently, person to person transmission is occurring in Canada.
 In line with international trends, the majority of cases in Canada to date are men who reported intimate sexual contact with other men.
-However, it's important to stress that the risk of exposure to the monkeypox virus is not exclusive to any group or setting.
+However, it's important to stress that the risk of exposure to the mpox virus is not exclusive to any group or setting.
 According to the Public Health Agency of Canada (PHAC) the risk of infection is low for the general population.

 What is Ottawa Public Health’s role?